 Notion Pricing Plans

-Notion uses a per-user subscription model with annual and monthly billing options.
-The Free plan is robust enough for most individuals.
+Notion uses a per-member subscription model with monthly and annual billing (annual saves about 20%).
+The Free plan is generous enough for most individuals.

-Plus Plan: $10/user/mo — unlimited blocks for teams, unlimited file uploads, 30-day page history, custom domains for shared sites.
+Plus Plan: $10/member/mo billed annually (or $12/member/mo monthly) — unlimited blocks for teams, unlimited file uploads, custom forms and sites, unlimited charts, and basic integrations.

-Enterprise Plan: Custom pricing — SCIM provisioning, audit log, advanced security and compliance (SOC 2 Type II), unlimited page history, and dedicated success manager.
+Enterprise Plan: Custom pricing — everything in Business plus zero data retention with LLM providers, SCIM user provisioning, advanced security and controls, audit log, and a dedicated success manager.

 Plus Plan: Best for Small Teams and Growing Startups ($10/user/mo)